Islandora/documentation/docs/user-documentation/iiif.md

 [IIIF](https://iiif.io/) is a set of specifications that provides interoperability of image-based collections across platforms.
 What this means for a repository platform like Islandora at a general level is that image-based objects such as (still) images and paged content can be managed by Islandora but viewed in external applications, and that Islandora can bring in image-based content from elsewhere to supplement locally managed content.
 If this intrigues you, see the section "Looking under the hood (and beyond)" below.

-At a practial level, because Islandora supports several of the IIIF specifications, we can:
+At a practical level, because Islandora supports several of the IIIF specifications, we can:

 - Zoom, pan, and rotate images within OpenSeadragon
    - Islandora uses an IIIF-compliant image server (by default, [Cantaloupe](https://cantaloupe-project.github.io/)) that utilizes the [IIIF Image API](https://iiif.io/api/image/2.1/).
-This capablity is similar to what Islandora 7.x users experience when they view a Large Image.
+This capability is similar to what Islandora 7.x users experience when they view a Large Image.
 - Display thumbnails for all pages of a book or newspaper issue within image viewers
    - IIIF-compliant image viewers such as OpenSeadragon or Mirador can display a "collection" of images such as all the pages of a book or newspaper issue using the [IIIF Presentation API](https://iiif.io/api/presentation/2.1/).
 For example, here is a screenshot of OpenSeadragon rendering all the pages of a book: